- Occupational therapist

 Our PSCHE curriculum aims to nurture both students’ well-being and self-esteem, shaping the path for them to become model citizens both inside and out of the academy and have the self-confidence and aspiration to achieve their dream job.
 Throughout their five years of PSCHE education at OASB, we strive to give students a sense of empowerment and the knowledge, skills and understanding to become informed, aware, active and responsible citizens, both at a local and global level.
 We aim to build the foundations for our students to make well-informed decisions on how to stay safe in their communities and be the very best version of themselves no matter their starting point or background.

 All students study one hour of PSCHE every week complemented by the Enrichment Curriculum where most of the Citizenship content is studied.
 PSCHE lessons are delivered from pre-prepared booklets by subject teachers in line with the Equality Act 2010.
-The main over-arching topics in PSCHE include mental health, relationships and sex education, drugs and alcohol awareness, healthy living and study skills.
-Students are introduced to many of the big topics at a foundational level in Key Stage 3 (Year 7 and 8) and then go on to study these topics in more detail in Key Stage 4 (Years 9, 10 and 11).
+These are complemented by presentations which provide video resources as a basis for discussion.
+Our curriculum encompasses the three over-arching themes for PSHE Education, namely healthy living, relationships and sex education and living in the wider world.
+This is implemented in a spiral basis with students studying topics at a foundational level in Key Stage 3 (Year 7 and 8) which they then cover in more depth Key Stage 4 (Years 9, 10 and 11).

 The curriculum embeds the ethos of the school with a strong commitment to equality and celebration of difference.
 Content is made accessible to all students including those with SEND through additional forms of media in lessons and through scaffolding throughout the booklets.
 New words are defined to increase students’ vocabulary and literary skills.
 All compulsory subject content is age appropriate and developmentally appropriate and will be taught sensitively and inclusively, paying due respect to the backgrounds and beliefs of pupils and parents while always with the aim of providing pupils with the knowledge they need of the law.